johangithub/AFMAN11-217v1/chp2.md

 2.5.8.4.
 Level off.
 Upon reaching level flight, center the turn needle.
 The aircraft is level when the altimeter stops.
 The vertical velocity indicator lag error may cause it not to indicate level until the aircraft passes level flight.

 2.5.9.
-WARNING: Spatial disorientation may become severe during the recovery from unusual attitudes with inoperative ADI‘s.
+WARNING: Spatial disorientation may become severe during the recovery from unusual attitudes with inoperative ADI's.
 Extreme attitudes may result in an excessive loss of altitude and possible loss of aircraft control.
 If a minimum safe altitude for unusual attitude recovery is not in the flight manual, if applicable, the pilot shall decide upon an altitude at which recovery attempts will be discontinued and the aircraft abandoned.

 2.5.10.
 CAUTION: Due to limited attitude information, recovery from unusual attitudes using a HUD may be difficult or impossible.